Linear maps in minimal free resolutions of Stanley-Reisner rings: Abstract

-Combining these two results, we obtain a description of the linearity defect of (the Stanley-Reisner ideal of) a simplicial complex, as well as a characterization of its componentwise linearity.

-Along the way, we also show that if a monomial ideal has at least one generator of degree $2$, then the linear strand of its resolution can be written using only $\pm 1$ coefficients.
+Along the way, we also show that if a monomial ideal has at least one generator of degree $2$, then the linear strand of its minimal free resolution can be written using only $\pm 1$ coefficients.